 St. Johns Series - Within this series, St. Johns sand, depressional (55B) is found at this unit.
 This series consists of nearly level, poorly drained sandy soils on broad low ridges, in sloughs, in poorly defined drainageways, and in shallow intermittent ponds in the flatwoods.
 These soils formed in marine sands.
 Permeability is moderate in the weakly cemented layers and very rapid in all other layers.
 The available water capacity is moderate in the surface layer and weakly cemented layers and very low to low in all other layers.
-Organic matter content is moderate in the surface layer and weakly cemented layers and low in other layers.
+Organic matter content is moderate in the surface layer and weakly cemented layers and very low to low in all other layers.